SSStuart/DeathCam_RPHPlugin/README.md

 RAGE Plugin Hook Plugin that disables the automatic respawn system on character death, and allows you to observe your surroundings freely.

 ## How it works
 After your character dies, you can move the camera around with the arrow keys and mouse (or with a controller).
+Use the <kbd>Sprint</kbd> control to increase the camera movement speed.
-You can also zoom in and out with the scroll wheel.
+You can also zoom in and out with the scroll wheel or the <kbd>Phone Up</kbd>/<kbd>Phone Down</kbd> controls.
-Press the `Jump` key/button to reappear.
+Press the <kbd>Jump</kbd> control to reappear.

 ## `ℹ` Prerequisite
 - [RAGE Plugin Hook](https://ragepluginhook.net/Downloads.aspx)